shamil332/holbertonschool-shell/init_files_variables_and_expansions/README.md

-5-local_variables -> to list all local variables and environment variables, and functions 6-create_local_variable -> a new local variable : `BEST= School` 7-create_global_variable -> makes that variable global
+5-local_variables -> to list all local variables and environment variables, and functions 6-create_local_variable -> a new local variable : `BEST= School` 7-create_global_variable -> makes that variable global 8-true_knowledge -> adds 128 to the value stored in the environment variable `TRUEKNOWLEDGE`